TwelveIterationMods/balm-docs/docs/getting-started.md

 }
 ```

-#### Initialize Balm in your Modloader Entrypoints
+#### Initializing your mod with Balm

-Call `Balm.initializeMod` with your mod id, the mod-loader specific load context, and a `BalmModule` or static initializer method.
+Call `Balm.initializeMod` with your mod id, the mod-loader specific load context, and a `BalmModule` or static initializer method in each of your mod-loader specific entrypoints.

 ```java
 public class FabricTrashSlot implements ModInitializer {